PX4/PX4-Autopilot/nuttx/README.txt

 --------------------

   The beginnings of a Windows native build are in place but still not full usable as of this writing.
-The windows native build logic is currently separate and must be started by:
+The windows native build logic initiatiated if CONFIG_WINDOWS_NATIVE=y is defined in the NuttX configuration file:

-    make -f Makefile.win

   This build:

     - Uses all Windows style paths
     - Uses primarily Windows batch commands from cmd.exe, with
-    - A few extensions from GNUWin32 (or MSYS is you prefer)
+    - A few extensions from GNUWin32

   In this build, you cannot use a Cygwin or MSYS shell.
 Rather the build must be performed in a Windows CMD shell.
 Here is a better shell than than the